Q 1. What is IGST?

 Q 2.
 What are inter-state supplies?

 Ans.
-A supply of goods and/or services in the course of inter-State trade or commerce means any supply where the location of the supplier and the place of supply are in different States.
-(Section 3(1) and 3(2) of the IGST Act)
+A supply of goods and/or services in the course of inter-State trade or commerce means any supply where the location of the supplier and the place of supply are in different States, two different union territory or in a state and union territory Further import of goods and services, supplies to SEZ units or developer, or any supply that is not an intra state supply.
+(Section 7 of the IGST Act).

 Q 3.
 How will the Inter-State supplies of Goods and Services be taxed under GST?